Financial highlights and outlook

 Progress with e-roadmap and other sustainability topics

-The Brand Group Premium is continuing with its ambitious BEV roadmap.
+The Brand Group Progressive is continuing with its ambitious BEV roadmap.
 This is reflected, among other things, in the taxonomy-aligned share of revenue of 13.5 percent as well as in the capital expenditure planned for electric mobility and digitalization.
 Investment in the amount of around EUR 28 billion is earmarked for these future-oriented topics through 2027.

 For example, the Bentley and Lamborghini brands are committed to the electrification of their fleet, while Ducati is the exclusive supplier for the electric class of the MotoGP™ World Championship.
 The Audi brand recently launched the models of the Audi Q8 e-tron3 family.
 In addition, starting at the end of the year, the first series-production Audi Q6 e-tron models will leave the production line.
 In the course of 2026, the brand will then flip the switch and will launch only electric models on the global market from this time on.
 At the same time, Audi will expands its electric range in the next five years.
 By 2027, the Four Rings wants to offer an all-electric vehicle in its portfolio in all core segments.
 Then, according to current product planning, the company will have more than 20 electric models in its range.